DOI-USGS/volcano-avog2s/README.md

 fftw is available as a distribution package

 ### Other required packages
- netcdf4, lapack and grib-api are available as distribution libraries.
+ netcdf4, lapack and grib-api (or ecCodes) are available as distribution libraries.

 AVOG2S Installation